-Remove elements. simplify, or pare down to essentials.
-Is less more?
+Rather than Remove changing the elements. simplify, or thing itself. pare down to consider changing the essentials. context it exists Is less more?

 Flip the script, re-order your priorities. invert cause and effect, and turn it all unside-down